Parliament: Germanic and Nordic countries

 Later national diets with chambers for different estates developed, e.g. in Sweden and in Finland (which was part of Sweden until 1809), each with a House of Knights for the nobility.
 In both these countries, the national parliaments are now called riksdag (in Finland also eduskunta), a word used since the Middle Ages and equivalent of the German word Reichstag.

-Today the term lives on in the official names of national legislatures, political and judicial institutions in the North-Germanic countries.
-In the Yorkshire and former Danelaw areas of England, which were subject to much Norse invasion and settlement, the wapentake was another name for the same institution.
+Today the term lives on in the official names of national legislatures and other institutions in the North Germanic countries.
+In Yorkshire and former Danelaw areas of England, which were subject to Norse invasion and settlement, the wapentake was another name for the same institution.

+In the Low Countries, the equivalent assembly developed into the States-General (Staten-Generaal), which first met in Bruges in 1464 as a gathering of representatives from the provinces of the Burgundian Netherlands.
+Initially a feudal consultative body convened by the Duke of Burgundy, it evolved during the Dutch Revolt (1568–1648) into a sovereign assembly of the Dutch Republic, and later became the bicameral parliament of the Netherlands.

 Italy

 The Sicilian Parliament, dating to 1097, evolved as the legislature of the Kingdom of Sicily.